rdfostrich/article-swj2020-cobra/content/abstract.md

 together with accompanying ingestion and querying algorithms.
 <!-- Findings     -->
-Experimental results from our implementation show that the ingestion scalability issue is solved, and that total storage size and query execution performance are even improved for most cases.
+Experimental results from our implementation show that the ingestion scalability issue is solved.
-<span class="comment" data-author="RV"><q>even</q>, so this was unexpected?
-If that was indeed a difficulty, perhaps argue this in need, showing why the need is non-trivial.</span>
+As an additional benefit,
+this change also leads to lower total storage size and improved query execution performance for most cases.
 <!-- Conclusion   -->
 This work shows that modifying the structure of the delta chain within the hybrid storage strategy can be highly beneficial for RDF archives.
 <!-- Perspectives -->
+In future work,
-We foresee that applying other modifications to this delta chain structure may be able to provide additional benefits.
+other modifications to this delta chain structure deserve to be investigated, as they may be able to provide additional benefits.
-<span class="comment" data-author="RV">A bit more concrete please 😄</span>

 <span id="keywords"><span class="title">Keywords:</span> Linked Data, RDF archiving, Semantic Data Versioning, storage, indexing</span>